andrealommen/PHY309/assignments/hw2.md

 Don't forget to finish each problem by writing the main point.

-You may use Mathematica unless otherwise stated.
+You may only use Mathematica on #7.
+I don't actually think you need it on any of the problems, so don't take that as a sign that I think #7 is harder than the others.

 ______________________________________________________________________________